asian-mario/asian-mario.github.io/index.md

-# [ghostly-developer]

-Well hello there, i'm a beginner software developer.
+Well hello there, i'm a beginner software developer and here are my posts: